itscoltonhicks/Windows-OS-Administration/README.md

 <img width="732" alt="ColtonTest Properties" src="https://github.com/user-attachments/assets/d1ce5898-ac25-4b3b-8642-f964d653180c">

-Since I'm using a basic Windows 10 VM, I'm only going seeing three tabs.
+Since I'm using a basic Windows 10 VM, I'm only seeing three tabs.
 I'd see a lot more if I was using an Enterprise Windows Server.
 For example, here's the same user properties window within an enterprise server:

 <img width="525" alt="Enterprise server user properties" src="https://github.com/user-attachments/assets/39a6f207-95ce-48a8-9c75-fdc5a0db9b37">